repoman322/alta3research-mycode-cert/README.md

 # alta3research-mycode-cert
 Python API cert work

 Start with the Requests script to download from the web some Game Of Thrones Characters (random).
-The pull will be saved as a JSON file names test.json.
+The pull will be saved as a JSON file named test.json.

 Next run the Flask script to import the josn data and place info into a SQLite3 database.